AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## I knew a guy who collected candy canes, they were all in mint condition